scylladb/scylla-monitoring/docs/source/use-monitoring/advisor/heavyCompaction.rst

     * In the ``scylla.yml`` configuration file: ``compaction_static_shares: 100``
     * In the command line when starting ScyllDB: ``--compaction-static-shares 100``
 * Enforce ``min_threshold`` by setting ``compaction_enforce_min_threshold: true`` in the ``scylla.yml`` configuration file.
-  As a result, ScyllaDB will compact only the buckets that contain the number of SSTables specified with ``min_treshold`` or more.
+  As a result, ScyllaDB will compact only the buckets that contain the number of SSTables specified with ``min_threshold`` or more.
 See `STCS options <https://docs.scylladb.com/getting-started/compaction/#stcs-options>`_ for details.